multisig-labs/docs.gogopool.com/about-gogopool/zellic-audit.md

 **Inputs:**

 - stakerAddr:
-  **- Control** : owner of minipool. not controlled.
+  - **Control** : owner of minipool. not controlled.
-  **- Checks** : therequireValidStakerfunction checks the address.
+    - **Checks** : therequireValidStakerfunction checks the address.
 If this ad- dress isn’t staker, will revert.
-  **- Impact** : in case of full access it will allow any user to increase the amount of minipools
+  - **Impact** : in case of full access it will allow any user to increase the amount of minipools
 - msg.sender:
-  **- Control** : -
+  - **Control** : -
-  **- Checks** : onlySpecificRegisteredContract(“MinipoolManager”, msg.sende
+    - **Checks** : onlySpecificRegisteredContract(“MinipoolManager”, msg.sende
       r)
-  **- Impact** : access to the function by untrusted addresses will allow manipu- lating the number of the given staker minipools.
+  - **Impact** : access to the function by untrusted addresses will allow manipu- lating the number of the given staker minipools.
 ThesetRewardsStartTime value depends of the amount of minipools, if minipoolCount = 0RewardsSt artTimewill be reset.
 IfRewardsStartTime== 0 thenRewardsStartTimewill be set during minipool creation.
 And ifRewardsStartTime== 0 then owner of minipool doesn’t get the GGP rewards

 **Function call analysis**

 - addUint()
-  **- What is controllable?** -
+  - **What is controllable?** -
-  **- If return value controllable, how is it used and how can it go wrong?** there isn’t return value
+  - **If return value controllable, how is it used and how can it go wrong?** there isn’t return value
-  **- What happens if it reverts, reenters, or does other unusual control flow?** no problems
+  - **What happens if it reverts, reenters, or does other unusual control flow?** no problems
 - requireValidStaker()
-  **- What is controllable?** stakerAddr
+  - **What is controllable?** stakerAddr
-  **- If return value controllable, how is it used and how can it go wrong?** re- turn thestakerIndexcorresponding to thestakerAddr.
+  - **If return value controllable, how is it used and how can it go wrong?** re- turn thestakerIndexcorresponding to thestakerAddr.
 The Index must be unique, otherwise will be possible to lost funds.
-  **- What happens if it reverts, reenters, or does other unusual control flow?** will be reverted ifstakerAddris not a valid staker.
+  - **What happens if it reverts, reenters, or does other unusual control flow?** will be reverted ifstakerAddris not a valid staker.

-**Function:decreaseMinipoolCount()**
+### Function:decreaseMinipoolCount()\*\*

 **Intended behavior:**